gavinlyonsrepo/cylon/README.md

 Output and environment variables
 -------------------------------------

+CYLONDEST and CYLON_CONFIG are two custom environmental variables used by program.
+If variable CYLONDEST and CYLON_CONFIG are not set or do not exist, cylon uses the default path.

+CYLONDEST

 Most system output (logfiles, downloads and updates etc) is placed at below path, unless otherwise specified on screen.
 Output folders are created with following time/date stamp syntax HHMM-DDMONYY-X